cncf/tag-contributor-strategy/contributor-growth/README.md

   maintainers guide, contribution ladder, etc.
 * Case studies of successful projects of various kinds/sizes and how they manage contributions.
-* Collect and share talks related to the subproject's mission, for example building open source communities, or reflections on a particular community's best practices.
+* Collect and share talks related to the working group's mission, for example building open source communities, or reflections on a particular community's best practices.
 * Document ways to contribute to a project, especially roles outside of the